sdkman/sdkman-db-migrations/README.md

         $ ./gradlew clean run

-## Environments

-The two environments as follows:
-1. `local`: A local mongodb installation on your machine used for testing locally.
-This is the default.
-2. `prod`: The production instance of mongodb which will be updated from the CI build.
-This is inferred by environment variables.

 ## The Model

 The domain used for describing releases has two entities: `candidates` and `versions`.
 These are modelled as two distinct collections in our MongoDB datastore.